 The Park District recognizes that there are people in the community who are often unable to participate in recreation programs due to economic hardships.

-If any resident individual or family would like to apply for a scholarship, you may pick up an application packet at Park Place Registration Office or call the Registration Counter 630.483.3025 or contact Recreation Manager Cindy Babicz at 630.483.3730 or
+If any resident individual or family would like to apply for a scholarship, you may pick up an application packet at Park Place Registration Office or call the Registration Counter 630.483.3025 or contact Recreation Manager Cindy Babicz at 630.483.3730 or to have one mailed or emailed.

 All requests will remain confidential.